Answer all the questions

 Topic: Colonization of Freed Slaves

-⭐ Sierra Leone and Liberia were both established as colonies for the resettlement of freed slaves, with Sierra Leone being founded by the British and Liberia by the American Colonization Society.
+Sierra Leone and Liberia were both created as places for freed slaves to live.
+Sierra Leone was founded by the British, and Liberia was set up by the American Colonization Society.

 Explanation: